Petar Barbarić: Life

-He commenced his studies for the priesthood in Travnik with the aid of his former teacher Tomislav Vuksan when the latter received a latter asking for recommendations of the best students qualified for further studies or for the priesthood.
-Both Barbarić and his father travelled to Travnik after their departure on 24 August 1889 and arrived on the following 27 August.
+He commenced his studies for the priesthood in Travnik with the aid of his former teacher Tomislav Vuksan when the latter received a letter asking for recommendations of the best students qualified for further studies or for the priesthood.
+Both Barbarić and his father traveled to Travnik after their departure on 24 August 1889.
+They arrived on the following 27 August.
 He was known for his statement that he would much rather prefer to die than offend Jesus Christ.
-In 1892 he qualified in the Italian language and went on to complete courses in both French and German.
-He believed that it would help him in the future for hearing confessions.
+In 1892 he qualified in the Italian language.
+He went on to complete courses in both French and German.
+He believed that it would help him in the future to hear confessions.
 Barbarić was appointed as the prefect of his class and he encouraged his peers to receive the Eucharist at the end of the first week of each month on the date of the Lord's Passion.
-In 1896 he made the decision not to just become a diocesan priest but rather a Jesuit.
+In 1896 he made the decision not just to become a diocesan priest but rather a Jesuit.

 He demonstrated initial signs of influenza after he returned from an out-of-town trip with his friends on 7 April 1896.
-It was less than a week after Easter when the group spent their vacation on a picnic and were caught in a storm.
-However this transcended into tuberculosis unbeknownst to specialists who prescribed him to summer's rest at his home.
-Barbarić spent a serene summer at home but was unaware of his condition which grew worse when he returned for his studies though didn't know he had contracted tuberculosis until he was re-examined once he returned to resume his studies.
-He had difficulties walking and had to use a cane to move about a room and was forced to drop his studies in order to recuperate.
+Less than a week after Easter, the group spent their vacation on a picnic and was caught in a storm.
+However, this transcended into tuberculosis unbeknownst to specialists who prescribed him a summer's rest at his home.
+Barbarić spent a serene summer at home but was unaware of his condition, which worsened when he returned for his studies.
+However, he did not know he had contracted tuberculosis until he was re-examined once he returned to resume his studies.
+He had difficulties walking and had to use a cane to move about a room and was forced to drop his studies to recuperate.